 But, the meeting is more than just another racing fixture as it’s one of Newmarket’s busiest times for fans.
 Included over the three days is the name famous Beer Festival, where breweries from near and far are able to showcase their work.
 This adds to the almost carnival atmosphere at the course and is another reason why it’s become so popular with racegoers.

-Newmarket Cambridgeshire Meeting Betting Tips for 2020
+Newmarket Cambridgeshire Meeting Major Races

 The Autumn may see the flat season come to an end, but it is an important time for Newmarket and their Rowley Mile course with two key meetings centred around two valuable handicaps.
 These are the Cambridgeshire and the Cesarewitch and they are known as the Autumn double.
 First up is the Cambridgeshire Meeting.